quarkly/community-kit/preview/docs/Radio.md

 ## 📖 Detailed overview

-Компонент для добавления группы радиокнопок (переключателей) в форму.
+This component helps you add radio buttons to a form.

 ## ⚙️ Usage

-1.  Добавьте компонент Form на страницу
+1. Add the Form component to the page
-2.  Добавьте компонент Radio в компонент Form
+2. Add the Radio component to the Form component
-3.  Укажите свойство `name` и остальные, при необходимости
+3. Specify the `name` and other properties if necessary
-4.  Посмотрите как он работает в режиме превью
+4. See how it works in the preview mode

 ## 🧩 Components and Props